shrinktofit/spy/README.md

 inside the class declaration.
-If the `m` is not a method declarated in class `x` or its recursive base class.
+If the `m` is not a method declarated in class `x` or its recursive base classes.

 Insert a non-static public property named `m` into declaration of class `x`.